ImageMagick/Usage-Markdown/canvas/index.md

 The key point to understanding the above is that we are enlarging the small image based on the the centers of its pixels.
 See [Image Coordinates vs Pixel Coordinates](../distorts/#control_coordinates) for details.

-Note that most interpolation methods have equivelent [Interpolated Resize Filters](../filter/#interpolate).
+Note that most interpolation methods have equivalent [Interpolated Resize Filters](../filter/#interpolate).
 But the use of the viewport and pixel coordinates removes the edge effects that is shown in the previous [Resize Gradients](#gradient_resize) caused by extreme upscaling of the very small image.

 The [Mesh Interpolation](../misc/#mesh) setting however is not available as a [Resize Filter](../filter/#filter).